Career Definition for a Clinical Laboratory Manager

 A chemical technician participates in hands-on research in chemistry under the direction of senior researchers.
 Chemical technicians use the knowledge and skills they've gained through associate's degree programs in applied science - particularly lab skills - to prepare samples for testing, observe chemical reactions, analyze results, and share findings with others.
 In addition to two years minimum of postsecondary schooling, chemical technicians receive on-the-job training.
 Chemical technicians may work in quality control, environmental assessment or medical science.
-According to the BLS, jobs in this field are predicted to increase at a rate of 2% from 2014-2024, about average when compared with all jobs.
-The BLS also reported that chemical technicians earned median pay of $44,660 in 2015, with the top-paying industries being the federal government, oil and gas extraction, and electric power.
+According to the BLS, jobs in this field are predicted to increase at a rate of 4% from 2016-2026, which is slower than average when compared with all jobs.
+The BLS also reported that chemical technicians earned median pay of $47,280 in 2017, with the top-paying industries being the federal government, oil and gas extraction, and electric power.

 Biological technicians need to have a bachelor's degree in a biological sciences field with an emphasis on lab work for employment.
 They help carry out experiments under the supervision of senior research team members.
 They prepare experiments, measure or observe samples, analyze the results, and prepare reports.
 Biological technicians can work in microbiology, biotechnology, industrial production and mining, or natural resource management, among other fields.
 A graduate degree and experience may be needed for career advancement.
-The BLS reports that biological technician jobs are expected to increase 5% from 2014-2024, and that these positions paid a median salary of $41,650 in 2015.
-The BLS also reported that, in 2015, most jobs were found in colleges and universities, while jobs in doctor's offices paid the highest average wages.
+The BLS reports that biological technician jobs are expected to increase 10% from 2016-2026, and that these positions paid a median salary of $43,800 in 2017.
+The BLS also reported that, in 2017, most jobs were found in scientific research and development services, while jobs in offices of physicians and outpatient care centers paid the highest average wages.